AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

    a.
 Create an encrypted transitive peering

       Go to Peering -> Transitive Peering -> New Peering, make sure:

-	I. At Source VPC drop down menu, select the peering gateway launched in Cloud VPC For example, Aviatrix GW #1, Aviatrix GW #2, Aviatrix GW #3
+      I. At Source VPC drop down menu, select the peering gateway launched in Cloud VPC.
+         For example, Aviatrix GW #1, Aviatrix GW #2 or Aviatrix GW #3

       #.
-At Next Hop VPC drop down menu, select the gateway launched in Transitive Cloud VPC
+At Next Hop VPC drop down menu, select the gateway launched in Transitive Cloud VPC.
          For example, Aviatrix GW #0

       #.
 At Destination CIDR, fill in the destination CIDR of the co-location.
          For example, 192.168.0.0/16.
 Note this address should be unique across your network.

    b.
 Repeat the above step for more co-locations.